Updated: Nov 13

 Two noteworthy substitutes that can substitute eggs in both sweet and savory recipes are ground flaxseeds (flax meal) and chia seeds.
 Personally, I use either chia or flax eggs in both savory and sweet culinary applications, from binding veggie burgers so they stay together on the grill to making delicious cakes and muffins.
 They help to bind, add moisture, and volume while also delivering boatloads of nutrition.

 Flaxseeds are small seeds that have been grown since the beginning of civilization.
 Flaxseeds are sold whole, ground, roasted, or processed into flaxseed oil.
 The two types of flaxseeds, brown and golden, are equally nutritious.
-In the past few years, they have grown in popularity as a “superfood” for their high content of omega-3 fatty acids, fiber, and lignans (phytochemicals in flaxseed that have been shown to reduce the risk of heart attack and heart disease.
-When heated to temperatures of 350ºF as in baking, the omega-3 fatty acids and lignans in flaxseed remain stable and do not break down.
-Flaxseeds have also been tied to health benefits like improved digestion and a lowered risk of type 2 diabetes and cancer.
+In the past few years, they have grown in popularity as a “superfood” for their high content of omega-3 fatty acids, fiber, and lignans (phytochemicals in flaxseed that have been shown to reduce the risk of cardiovascular disease, support bone health, mitigate menopause symptoms, and lower risk of breast cancer).

 They may improve digestive health as well as reduce chronic inflammation and risk factors for heart disease and diabetes.
 Chia seeds have a very mild taste that can be added into anything without altering flavor, and don’t need to be ground like flaxseeds, making them extremely easy to prepare.
 They can be eaten raw, added to smoothies, or sprinkled on top of cereal, yogurt, or rice dishes.
-They can also absorb both water and fat which makes them useful for thickening sauces or as an egg substitute.
+They can also absorb both water and fat which makes them useful for thickening sauces, making chia pudding, or used as an egg substitute.